 If you need a person to help you figure out how to access the resource you want, right now, call the Cushing/Whitney Medical Library circulation desk at 203-785-5352 or email AskYaleMedicalLibrary@yale.edu.
-Anytime the library is open, someone is answering this phone number and email address!
+If the library is open, someone is answering this phone number and email address!

 Usually, your Yale credentials (on the Yale Secure wireless network or the Yale VPN) will get you access to most journal articles.
 If you have a problem, use Cushing/Whitney Medical Library Interlibrary Loan to request a PDF of the article.
 It's fast and free!

-demo one: the YaleLinks page works perfectly
+Demo one: the YaleLinks page works perfectly

-demo two: the YaleLinks page says "not available online"... but you can get the article easily and quickly through interlibrary loan.
+Demo two: the YaleLinks page says "not available online"... but you can get the article easily and quickly through interlibrary loan.
 Sometimes interlibrary loan has the brand "Get It @ Yale."